 As the world embraces remote working, video content creators need better tools than spreadsheets, email and Word documents.
 Video is far more demanding, with huge files and unreasonable bandwidth demands.
 What’s more, editors need real-time responses.
 Lag is limiting.
 Delay is demoralizing.
 To keep your talent engaged and operating at peak creative efficiency, they need to be able to work together in a way that is similar, if not better than, working with their colleagues in a studio.

 Part of this comes down to building off of the tools that are already favored by the industry.
-The best products will integrate directly: Curator integrates seamlessly with Premiere Pro, allowing remote creative teams to edit and collaborate on video projects from anywhere, together.
+The best products will integrate directly: Curator integrates seamlessly with Adobe's Creative Cloud, Premiere Pro product, allowing remote creative teams to edit and collaborate on video projects from anywhere, together.
 This tutorial will show you how it works, and the incredible benefits bringing Curator into your Premiere Pro workflow.

 Cloud editing in Premiere Pro is top of mind